cambiotraining/bacterial-genomics/materials/32-command_line_amr.md

 ## Summary

 ::: {.callout-tip}
-## Key Points
+#### Key Points

-- The `nf-core/funcscan` workflow performs AMR analysis using several software tools and producing a summary of their results as a TSV file.
+- The `nf-core/funcscan` workflow performs AMR analysis using several software tools.
+It requires as input a samplesheet with sample names and their respective FASTA files.
+- The results from the several AMR tools are summarised in a single report, which can be conveniently used to filter for putative resistance to antimicrobial agents.
 :::